The Most Underestimated Advantage for Church Growth

 • “I attended a training meeting and volunteered to help, but no one followed up with my next steps.”

 When I hear statements like these, I cringe inside.
-Not because I think churches and people are required to be perfect (no organization is flawless), but because 99% of the time the slip-up was avoidable.
+Not because I think churches and people are required to be perfect, no organization is flawless, but because these slip-ups are avoidable.
+We get bored with systems and processes and let them slide, not fully realizing they are a key step to authentic relationships and meaningful ministry.
+Essentially – life change.

-It’s the little things in your ministry that make a huge difference, because they show that you care.
+It’s the little things in your ministry that make a huge difference.
+They show that you care.
+It helps people feel seen and valued.

-It’s the personal touch, the second-mile effort and the keeping of system-based promises that make you and your church stand out, and encourage people to engage.
+It’s the personal touch, the second-mile effort, and the keeping of system-based promises that make your church stand out and encourage people to engage.

-An implied system-based promise is that when a church attendee reaches out or responds to your request or invite using your system, that you will in fact respond.
+An implied system-based promise is when someone reaches out or responds to your request or invite using your system – that you will in fact respond.
 To say it another way, the very presence of your system is a promise that you will respond.

 The larger your church becomes, the more difficult this is to accomplish, but the greater the potential impact.

-People need to know you care, and the only way they know you care is if you are willing to follow through on even the smallest of details, that communicates each person matters.
+People need to know you care, and one important way they know you care is if you are willing to follow through on even the smallest of details.
+That communicates each person matters.

 Once you have a system set up, the process of follow up isn’t that complicated.
-The key is consistency and keeping it personal.
+The key is consistency and making it easier for them, rather than easier for you.
+Simplicity and clarity makes the experience better for both.

 When people know you care and that they matter, the likelihood they will continue to attend and engage more fully is exponentially increased.

-When it comes to people, follow up is not ultimately about details and systems, it’s all about creating and maintaining trust.
+As it relates to the people you spiritually shepherd, follow up is not merely about details and systems, it’s about creating and maintaining trust and establishing relationship.
 The details and systems are just a tool for engagement and relationship based on trust.

 Five teaching points to train your teams: